 CULTURAL PARTNERS // 2017

-VOLTA Guests of Honor and VIPs will enjoy complimentary access to these institutions during the fair week.
+VOLTA Guests of Honor will enjoy complimentary access to these institutions during the fair week.
 As well, Members and Staff of these Cultural Partners are welcomed at VOLTA with VIP access and privileges.

 Paul Sacher-Anlage 2, 4058 Basel, Switzerland